-I am an astronomer, writer, and podcaster focused on using new media to engage people in learning and doing science.
-Join me as we map our Solar System in unprecedented detail through our citizen science projects, and learn astronomy through media productions like Astronomy Cast.
+I am an astronomer, technologist, and creative focused on using new media to engage people in learning and doing science.
+Join me as we map our Solar System in unprecedented detail through our citizen science projects at CosmoQuest.org, and learn astronomy through media productions like Astronomy Cast.

-A public school kid through and through, I received a B.S. in Astrophysis from Michigan State University in 1996 and a Ph.D. in Astronomy from the University of Texas in 2002.
-Today, I teach at Southern Illinois University Edwardsville.
-Although my first research love was and remains variable stars, I have committed scientific adultery more than once to use my technology skills to explore the secrets of galaxy evolution, and planetary surface geology.
-Today, along with my astronomy science research, I also focus my efforts (the majority of my efforts really) on engaging the public in doing science through CosmoQuest.
+I am a senior scientist at the Planetary Science Institute and director of CosmoQuest.
+Although my first research love was and remains variable stars, I have committed scientific adultery more than once to use my technology skills to explore the secrets of galaxy evolution and planetary surface geology.
+Today, along with my astronomy science research, I also focus my efforts on trying to understand why people engage in science in their spare time.

 I am often asked about my belief system.
 I have created a page to answer that question here.